jnikolouzos/flask_sqlserver_banks/README.md

-# Flask + SQL Server Banks CRUD Application
+# CRUD application using Flask

 This project is a simple CRUD (Create, Read, Update, Delete) application built with **Flask** and **Microsoft SQL Server** for managing **banks**.